MicrosoftDocs/azure-docs-sdk-node/docs-ref-conceptual/node-azure-tools.md

 ---

 # Azure tools for Node.js developers
-The following tools are reccomended for developing with Azure on Node.js.
+The following tools are recommended for developing with Azure on Node.js.

 ## Azure CLI
 Azure CLI is optimized for managing Azure resources from the command line.